 Alexandria Morton-Green is the Development Director for Dress for Success Cincinnati and has over ten years of marketing and fundraising experience, specializing in capacity building strategy.
 She has served as the Fundraising Chair for the Urban League Young Professionals Board, Membership Chair for the Drake Center Auxiliary Board, member of the Contemporary Dance Theater Board and is a past member of the Junior League of Cincinnati.
 Alexandria holds a Bachelor’s Degree in Political Science from Morgan State University and is passionate about civic and social engagement.
 She loves Cincinnati Parks for their beautiful gardens and hiking trails.

 Megan Ossenbeck, Transaction Manager, Cushman & Wakefield.
 Megan’s favorite thing about the Cincinnati Parks is the variety of nature centers, gardens, and hiking/biking trails.
 Alms Park is her favorite Cincinnati Park, as it has beautiful scenic overlooks.
 Megan lives in Madisonville.

 Healthcare Account Executive, LOTH.
 Andy’s favorite thing about Cincinnati Parks is the wide variety of park offerings in a relatively small area, and a great place to take his family.

-Our team is made of dedicated fundraising professionals with a passion for environmentalism, social justice, and the space where the two converge; our parks.
+Our team is made of dedicated fundraising professionals with a passion for environmentalism, social justice, and space where the two converge: our parks.